 The 2950 improves upon the 2450 the same way, and adds a huge 22" Smart HD touch screen like you'll find on the Incline Trainer X22i.

-The Incline Trainers range in price from $1899 to $3299, and offer many of the features and capabilities of the Commercial Series plus 40% incline capability and 6% decline.
+The Incline Trainers, including the X11i, X15i, X22i and X32i, range in price from $1999 to $4299, and offer many of the features and capabilities of the Commercial Series plus 40% incline capability and 6% decline.
 They also have the most built in workouts and the strongest warranties.

-If you want to save money look at the C Series models, but they are definitely a step down from the 1750 and other Commercial treadmills feature wise.
+If you want to save money look at the T Series models, but they are definitely a step down from the 1750 and other Commercial treadmills feature wise.